 Maybe your biggest goal is to eat healthier to reduce inflammation.
 You can add your goal to your board and then include motivational quotes, healthy recipes you’ve always wanted to try and new gentle exercises to try.

-Your dream board is yours, so you can add whatever you want to it.
-Ask your spouse or a close friend to make a dream board with you.
+Your board is yours, so you can add whatever you want to it.
+Ask your spouse or a close friend to make one with you, and have a vision board party.
 It’ll be a fun way to set personal goals with someone you enjoy being with.